Masmiseim36/nxpSDK/boards/frdmk64f/cmsis_driver_examples/i2c/read_accel_value_transfer/readme.txt

 CMSIS-Driver defines generic peripheral driver interfaces for middleware making it reusable across a wide range of supported microcontroller devices.
 The API connects microcontroller peripherals with middleware that implements for example communication stacks, file systems, or graphic user interfaces.
-More information and usage methord please refer to http://www.keil.com/pack/doc/cmsis/Driver/html/index.html.
+More information and usage method please refer to http://www.keil.com/pack/doc/cmsis/Driver/html/index.html.

 The cmsis_i2c_read_accel_value example shows how to use CMSIS I2C driver to communicate with an i2c device: